-Refer to the number in the caption of each screenshot in the gallery above for the corresponding text below:
+Refer to the number in the caption under each screenshot in the gallery above for the corresponding text below:

 - Upon first launch, a simply window is shown with options to Log in or Create a new account.
 Both are straightforward.
 Since I already had a Relica account, I chose to Log in